10th Mountain Division Change of Command Ceremony

 Leaders and Soldiers from across the 10th Mountain Division and Fort Drum assemble for the change of command ceremony between Maj.
 Gen. Gregory Anderson and Maj.
 Gen. Scott Naumann, the respective outgoing and incoming commanding generals of the 10th Mountain Division, May 31, 2024, on Fort Drum, New York.
 The ceremony was held to provide an opportunity for leaders and Soldiers to welcome the incoming commander for the division and say farewell to the outgoing commander.
-(U.S. Army photo by Pfc.
-Savannah Olvera, Pfc.
-Alyssa Norton, Spc.
-Salvador Castro, Sgt.
-Amber Edwards)
+(U.S. Army video by Spc.
+Mason Nichols)

 |Date Taken: